Notes for the Everlost

 "Notes for the Everlost is the most beautifully written book I have read in ages, and a great deal more besides: comforting and sad; full of riddles and wisdom; an unsparing map of grief, with its stubborn terrain, dark jokes, and switchback heartbroken roads.
-This book is great company for terrible times." —Elizabeth McCracken, author of Thunderstruck & Other Stories
+This book is great company for terrible times." —Elizabeth McCracken, author of Thunderstruck and Other Stories

 "Kate Inglis is a wise, flexible, and ultimately hopeful guide through the inhospitable country of mourning.
 She is also fierce—fiercely angry, fiercely funny and, most of all, fiercely loving." —Katherine Ashenburg, author of The Mourner’s Dance

 "Highly recommended for anyone in the throes of grief, recent or past." —Library Journal (starred review)

 "Inglis gently shows bereaved parents what at first is unimaginable: that their grief will not always be suffocating, and that, while they will always be bereaved parents, with absence a reminder of what might have been, they will also come to be 'countless other things.'" —Foreword Reviews

 "An emotional and thought-provoking mix of poetic prose, memories, and beliefs on death, loss, and grief." —Kirkus Reviews